saltycoder417/pwn.college-srikar/Percieving_Permissions.md

 ## My solve
 **pwn.college{cVX1L8QXYU7uwwEFM91J4t5CR8L.QXzcjM1wiN3kjNzEzW}**

-I used the chmod command with o+r as argument, as other users have
+I used the chmod command with o+r as argument, so that other users will get access to read the flag file.
+I then read the flag file using cat command.

 ```
 hacker@permissions~changing-permissions:~$ chmod o+r
 chmod: missing operand after ‘o+r’
 Try 'chmod --help' for more information.
-hacker@permissions~changing-permissions:~$ chmod o+r *
+hacker@permissions~changing-permissions:~$ chmod o+r /flag
 hacker@permissions~changing-permissions:~$ cat /flag
 pwn.college{cVX1L8QXYU7uwwEFM91J4t5CR8L.QXzcjM1wiN3kjNzEzW}
 ```

 ## What I learnt
-I learned when to use the chgrp command.
+I learned how we can change permissions of a file using chmod command.

+r - user/group/other can read the file (or list the directory)

+w - user/group/other can modify the files (or create/delete files in the directory)

+x - user/group/other can execute the file as a program (or can enter the directory, e.g., using `cd`)

+"-" - nothing

 ## References
 pwn.college instructions, also videos over there.

 # 5. Executable file:
-### In this challenge, they told we have to change the permissions of the flag file and then read it to get the flag.
+### In this challenge, they told that we first have to make /challenge/run executable, then execute it to get the flag.

 ## My solve
 **pwn.college{IwO0R6YQIQw4000aFJy5yY2SYtE.QXyEjN0wiN3kjNzEzW}**

-I used the chmod command with o+r as argument, as other users have
+I used the chmod command with o+x as argument, and then tried running the program, but it didnt work.
+So i again used chmod but this time with a+x as argument, then ran the program and got the flag.

 ```
 hacker@permissions~executable-files:~$ ls -l /challenge/run